vistara-apps/db400906-f804-4337-85e7-30e4b2b38d28/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details

+## Support

+For issues and questions:
+- Check the GitHub issues
+- Review the documentation
+- Test with different browsers for microphone compatibility

+---

+Built with ❤️ on Base